Skip to content

 Ah… New York City.
-The city so many dream of living in.
-The romanticized streets of Manhattan, the scene of so many romantic comedies, and one of the tourist capitals of the world.
+The city so many dreams of living in.
+The romanticized streets of Manhattan are the scene of many romantic comedies, and it is one of the tourist capitals of the world.
 If you’ve never been to New York City, it is an unforgettable experience.
-When touring New York there are essential monuments, museums, exhibits and experiences.
-There is no possible way to cover New York City all in one trip, however, there are certain attractions that are unmissable and therefore, we’ve procured you a list of the “must-see” New York City destinations.
+When touring New York, you will see essential monuments, museums, exhibits, and experiences.
+There is no possible way to cover New York City all in one trip.
+However, certain attractions are unmissable, so we’ve procured you a list of the “must-see” New York City destinations.

 Statue of Liberty and Ellis Island – New York City